Twisol/mud-proxy-protocol/proxy-auth.md

 ## Workflow

-* PROXY and SERVER communicate before hand to exchange a secret key, and some public piece of identifiable information (which we'll call the public key)
+The first stage is that PROXY and SERVER communicate before hand to exchange a secret key, and a piece of identifiable information that can be used to map to the secret key.
+We'll call this the public key.

+Note, the above step only occurs once, ever.
+After that point, the secret key will never be transmitted and will ONLY be used to sign messages.

 * CLIENT connects to PROXY, selects the MUD they want to play from a list.
 * PROXY looks up the secret key and the public key for that MUD.